EthanDenny/resume/index.md

 ### Bachelor of Science at MUNL (Sep 2021 - Present)

 - Working on my Bachelor of Science in Computer Science
-- Currently have a 3.80 GPA and an 86.7 cumulative average
+- Last semester, I had a 93.2 average and a 4.00 GPA.
+Cumulatively (all semesters), I have an 86.7 average and a 3.80 GPA

 ## **EXPERIENCE**